akarnokd/RxJavaExtensions/README.md

 Coalesces items from upstream into a container via a consumer and emits the container if there is a downstream demand, otherwise it keeps coalescing into the same container.
-Note that the operator keeps an internal unbounded buffer to collect up upstream values before the coalescing happens and thus a computational heavy upstream hogging the emission thread may lead to excessive memory usage.
+Note that the operator keeps an internal unbounded buffer to collect up upstream values before the coalescing happens and thus a computational heavy downstream hogging the emission thread may lead to excessive memory usage.
 It is recommended to use `observeOn` in this case.

 ```java